isabella232/aspnet-webhooks-rest-sample/README.md

 1. In Solution Explorer, open the **Web.config** file in the root directory of the project.
    a.
 For the **ClientId** key, replace *ENTER_YOUR_CLIENT_ID* with the client ID of your registered Azure application.
    b.
 For the **ClientSecret** key, replace *ENTER_YOUR_SECRET* with the key of your registered Azure application.
    d.
-For the **NotificationUrl** key, replace *ENTER_YOUR_URL* with your HTTPS URL.
+For the **NotificationUrl** key, replace *ENTER_YOUR_URL* with the HTTPS URL.
 Keep the */notification/listen* portion.
-If you're using ngrok, the value will look something like this:
+If you're using ngrok, use the HTTPS URL that you copied.
+The value will look something like this:

    ```xml
 <add key="ida:NotificationUrl" value="https://0f6fd138.ngrok.io/notification/listen" />